Annanardo/Art/README.md

 It's possible to see them separated with the following commands:

 - `python main.py "Impression, Sunrise" -p` which allows to see the entire list of paintings
-- `python main.py "Claude Monet" -a`, to have access to the entire list of artists only.
+- `python main.py "Claude Monet" -art`, to have access to the entire list of artists only.

 ### •	Print a bio of the artist (-bio)